VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

   SurfFLuxTot = bp.ExtractColumn(HDF5_File,'earth_SurfEnFluxTotal_initial')

-The first method we called, bp.ExtractColumns, extracts the particular column from the HDF5 file.
+The first method we called, ``bp.ExtractColumns``, extracts the particular column from the HDF5 file.
 We want the initial Tcore and TMan, which are found in the earth portion of the earth.log file.
 We also grab the SurfFLuxTot as that will be our z variable for the contour plot later on.

 Next we want to grab the Unique Values from our x and y axis to make the contour plot.
-We do that by calling the ExtractUniqueValues function, like so:
+We do that by calling the ``ExtractUniqueValues`` function, like so:

 .. code-block:: python